 - Social withdrawal or isolation

 About half of sexually abused children develop some post-traumatic stress symptoms, making it the most telling sign of potential abuse.
 When meeting with children, counselors should discuss experiences with them, determining whether they are avoiding or reliving memories of the abuse.
-(See also Post-Traumatic Stress Disorder)
+For more information see Post-Traumatic Stress Disorder

 The line between discipline and physical abuse is sometimes blurry in many cultures.
 Parents who cannot control their anger are more at risk to abuse their children, escalating physical punishments like spankings to extremes.

 According to Lipovsky, physically abused children are less likely to develop attachments to their parents, and associate family interactions with fear.
 They are more likely to grow up with anger issues of their own, possibly physically abusing their future children.

 Other possible outcomes and disorders associated with physical abuse include:

 - Violent/Criminal behavior